founderlab/fl-admin/readme.md

 Changes:

+- 0.5.0 A whole new style and a bunch of config options added.
 - 0.4.2: Bugfix in fetchRelated.
 Option to specify a query to filter which related models will be fetched (called `filter`)
 - 0.4.1: Quill editor is supported.
 Added the `input` option for form fields.
 To use quill set it like so: `input: 'rich_text'`
 - 0.4.0: Pagination added; field.inline setting renamed to list_edit